 And they hired the people on your team.
 Until then try the different combinations.
 Try not to invest a lot of money into expensive endeavors that are suitable to larger businesses.

-But also try to be smart about what sort of things you’re investing at because again you can spend both your time and the time of your assistants and the money for both in to activities that are not really productive.
-Which is where a marketing consultant may be a good fit.
+But also try to be smart about what sort of things you’re investing at because again you can spend both your time and the time of your assistants and the money or both into activities that are not really productive.
+This is where a marketing consultant may be a good fit.
 Just helping with direction and with experimentation until you pick up some traction and can afford to reinvest further.